 - What can I do as an entrepreneur to protect my staff and customers during the period of viruses?
 (PDF)

-- COVID-19 Code of Conduct for Catering Establishments (PDF)
+- COVID-19 Code of Conduct for Public Transport Companies (PDF)

 - Safety requirements for the prevention and control of the spread of COVID-19 in the restoration of international shipping traffic (PDF)